MarcinPrzygoda/git-tips/docs/terms/DISTRIBUTED-VERSION-CONTROL.md

 # 📋 DISTRIBUTED VERSION CONTROL

-Version control is a system that **records changes** to a file or set of files over time so that you can recall **specific versions** later.
+Version Control is a system that **records changes** to a file or set of files over time so that you can recall **specific versions** later.

 **Centralized Version Control** is a system (such as [CVS](https://www.gnu.org/software/trans-coord/manual/cvs/cvs.html) or [SVN](https://subversion.apache.org/)) which have a **single server** that contains all the versioned files, and a number of **clients** that check out files from that central place.